amritrout/ChessGame/README.md

 - ChessGame 1Player (Two players on one screen)
 - ChessGame 2Player (Two players on separate screens)

+## Important Note
+To run the ChessGame 2Player version, you need to open two instances of the HTML file.
+This can be done either in two different tabs of the same browser or in two separate browsers because it requires 2 players to start the game.

 ## How to Run

 Follow these steps to run either version of the Chess game: